Constraints on Asymmetric Dark Matter Self Annihilation Cross Sections in Non-standard Cosmological Scenarios

 \section{Introduction}

-The cosmological and astrophysical data shows that the dark matter is the dominant contribution of the matter in the universe \cite{Planck:2018vyg}.
-Unfortunately the content of the dark matter is not known until now.
+The cosmological and astrophysical data shows that the dark matter is the dominant contribution of matter in the universe \cite{Planck:2018vyg}.
+Unfortunately the content of dark matter is not known until now.
 Particle physicists try to find answer for this mystery beyond the standard model of particle physics.
-Usually the neutral, long--lived or stable weakly interacting massive particles (WIMPs) are considered to be excellent candidates for dark matter, among them, neutralino is the best motivated Majorana supersymmetric particle for which the particle and anti-particle are the same.
+Usually the neutral, long-lived or stable Weakly Interacting Massive Particles (WIMPs) are considered to be excellent candidates for dark matter.
+Among them, neutralino is the best motivated Majorana supersymmetric particle for which the particle and anti-particle are the same.
 However, we haven't detected the dark matter particles yet.
-Asymmetric dark matter is appeared as alternatives.
-If the asymmetry is existed between the dark matter particle and anti--particle, it may explain the similar order of the relic density of baryon and dark matter as $\Omega_{\rm DM} \approx 4.7 \Omega_B$.
+Asymmetric Dark Matter (ADM) is appeared as alternatives.
+If the asymmetry is existed between the dark matter particle and anti-particle, it may explain the similar order of the relic density of baryon and dark matter $\Omega_{\rm DM} \approx 4.7 \Omega_B$.
 There may exist common origin for this coincidence.
-There are asymmetric dark matter models which aim to connect the similarity between the dark matter and baryon asymmetry in the universe \cite{adm-models}.
+There are ADM models which aim to connect the similarity between the dark matter and baryon asymmetry in the universe \cite{adm-models}.